ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 aggregation parameter in advance.
 For example, for Prio3 the only valid aggregation parameter is the empty string.

+The Leader MAY defer handling the collection request.
+In this case, it indicates that the collection job is not yet ready by immediately sending an empty response body.
+The Leader SHOULD include a Retry-After header field to suggest a polling interval to the Collector.
+The Collector then polls the state of the job by sending GET requests to the collection job.
+The Collector SHOULD use each response's Retry-After header field to decide when to try again.
+The Leader responds the same way until either the job is ready, from which point it responds with a `CollectionJobResp` (defined below), or the job fails, from which point the Leader MUST abort with the error that caused the failure.

+The Leader MAY also wait to respond to the Collector's PUT until the collection job is ready, in which case it responds with the `CollectionJobResp`, or the job fails, in which case the Leader MUST abort with the error that caused the failure.

-Upon receipt of a `CollectionJobReq`, the Leader begins by checking that it recognizes the task ID.
-If not, it MUST abort with error `unrecognizedTask`.
+The Leader begins handling a `CollectionJobReq` by checking that it recognizes the task ID.
+If not, it MUST fail the collection job with error `unrecognizedTask`.

 Next, the Leader checks that the indicated batch mode matches the task's batch mode.
-If not, then the Leader MUST abort with error `invalidMessage`.
+If not, it MUST fail the job with error `invalidMessage`.

 Next, the Leader checks that the aggregation parameter is valid as described in
 {{agg-param-validation}}.
-If not, then the Leader MUST abort with error `invalidAggregationParameter`.
+If not, it MUST fail the job with error `invalidAggregationParameter`.

-If aggregation is performed eagerly, the Leader MUST validate that the aggregation parameter received in the `CollectionJobReq` matches the aggregation parameter used in aggregations.
+If aggregation is performed eagerly, then the Leader checks that the aggregation parameter received in the `CollectionJobReq` matches the aggregation parameter used in each aggregation job pertaining to the batch.
+If not, the Leader MUST fail the job with error `invalidMessage`.

-Changing a collection job's parameters is illegal, so if there are further PUT requests to the collection job with a different `CollectionJobReq`, the Leader MUST abort with a client error.

-After receiving the `CollectionJobReq`, the Leader begins working with the Helper to aggregate the reports satisfying the query (or continues this process, depending on whether the Leader is aggregating eagerly) as described in
+Having validated the `CollectionJobReq`, the Leader begins working with the Helper to aggregate the reports satisfying the query (or continues this process, depending on whether the Leader is aggregating eagerly) as described in
 {{aggregate-flow}}.

-The Leader first checks whether it can construct a valid batch for the collection job by applying the requirements in {{batch-validation}}.
-If so, then the Leader obtains the Helper's aggregate share following the aggregate-share request flow described in {{collect-aggregate}}.
-If not, it either fails the collection job or tries again later, depending on which requirement in
-{{batch-validation}} was not met.
-If the collection job fails, then the Leader responds to subsequent GET requests to the collection job with an error status code.

 If the Leader has a pending aggregation job that overlaps with the batch for the collection job, the Leader MUST first complete the aggregation job before proceeding and requesting an aggregate share from the Helper.
 This avoids a race condition between aggregation and collection jobs that can yield batch mismatch errors.

+The Leader then checks whether it can construct a valid batch for the collection job by applying the requirements in {{batch-validation}}.
+If so, then the Leader obtains the Helper's aggregate share following the aggregate-share request flow described in {{collect-aggregate}}.
+If not, it either fails the collection job with error `invalidBatch` or tries again later, depending on which requirement in {{batch-validation}} was not met.

+If obtaining the aggregate share fails, then the Leader MUST fail the collection job with the error that caused the failure.

 A collection job's results are represented by a `CollectionJobResp`, which is structured as follows: